 Although certain facilities are not fully physically accessible to people with disabilities, Southeast Missouri State University will take such means as are necessary to ensure that no qualified person with a disability is denied the benefits of, excluded from participation in, or otherwise subject to discrimination because Southeast Missouri State University's facilities are physically inaccessible to or unusable by persons with disabilities.
 The accessibility standards required by federal law for "existing facilities" are that the recipient's programs or activities when viewed in their entirety must be readily accessible to persons with disabilities and that a qualified individual with a disability shall not be excluded from participation in or be denied the benefits of services, programs, or activities because a facility is not accessible.

 Southeast Missouri State University may meet these standards through such means as reassignment of classes or other services to accessible locations, redesign of equipment, assignment of aides, alterations of existing facilities, and construction of new accessible facilities.
 Southeast Missouri State University is not required to make structural changes in existing facilities where other methods are sufficient to comply with the accessibility standards described above.

 Because scheduling classes and arranging housing in accessible facilities may require reasonable advance planning, students with disabilities accepted for admission who desire support services and/or accommodations should identify themselves within five (5) days of the start of the semester of enrollment and indicate the nature of the accommodation needed.
-Students should contact the Learning Enrichment Center.
+Students should contact the Counseling & Disability Services Department.